BioFieldUA/phpcgiserver/README.md

 ## API Documentation
 `PHPServer` Class

-`constructor(options, logger?)` Creates a new instance of the PHPServer.
+`constructor(options?, logger?)` Creates a new instance of the PHPServer.

 * `options` (Object): An object containing the server configuration options.
 Defaults to empty object (`{}`) if not provided.
     * `isSingleIndexApp` (boolean): Indicates if the application is a single index application (default: false).
 Set it to TRUE if you want to redirect all of requests to `index.php` at the root directory.